Off-Narrative-Labs/Tuxedo/README.md

 ## Docker

-Developers and Curious individuals who want to quickly try out Tuxedo and its template runtime can save the setup and compile time by using docker. our CI publishes Docker images for both the example node and the PoC wallet at https://github.com/orgs/Off-Narrative-Labs/packages.
+Developers and curious individuals who want to quickly try out Tuxedo and its template runtime can save the setup and compile time by using docker.
+CI publishes Docker images for both the example node and the PoC wallet at https://github.com/orgs/Off-Narrative-Labs/packages.

 Docker is a complex software and there are many ways to pull and run images and map host ports to container ports.
 For those not already familiar with Docker, you may benefit from referencing the [docker documentation](https://docs.docker.com/) or [building and running locally](#building-and-running-locally) instead.